srehwald/eat-api/README.md

-                        ignored if this argument is used) -c, --combine         creates a "combined.json" file containing all dishes for the location specified
+                        ignored if this argument is used) -c, --combine         creates a "combined.json" file containing all dishes for the location specified --openmensa PATH      directory for OpenMensa XML output (date parameter will be ignored if this argument is used)
 ```

 It is mandatory to specify the canteen (e.g. mensa-garching).
 Furthermore, you can specify a date, for which you would like to get the menu.
 If no date is provided, all the dishes for the current week will be printed to the command line. the `--jsonify` option is used for the API and produces some JSON files containing the menu data.